Top.Mail.Ru

 • Blade — sharp, narrow, blade-like forms.
 The most iconic STRUGA silhouette.

-• Thorn — pointed, organic forms that echo natural thorns.
-Also Thorn Amulet with raw stones.
+• Thorn — pointed, organic forms that echo natural thorns: links, earrings, bracelets and chokers.

 • Signature Asymmetric — the brand's hallmark asymmetric balance: pendants and rings where mass shifts off-centre.